TommyGiak/HP_model/README.md

 # HP model for protein folding

 In this project I implemented in Python the HP model for protein folding.
 The HP model is a simple model that can help to understand basic folding behaviours of proteins using Monte Carlo simulation over the free energy of the bounds.
-It approximate the protein sequence with only two category of aminoacids, H (hydrophobic) and P (polar) ([click here for more info](https://pubs.acs.org/doi/10.1021/ma00200a030)).\
+It approximate the protein sequence with only two category of aminoacids, H (hydrophobic) and P (polar).
+For more info look at [this](https://pubs.acs.org/doi/10.1021/ma00200a030) paper or at the [paragraph](https://github.com/TommyGiak/HP_model#some-theory) below.\
 I created a command line application that can take the sequence of a protein (even with the 20 distinct aminoacids) and can run a HP model simulation of the folding process of the protein at given temperatures using, optionally, annealing algorithms and giving as outputs the energy evolution of the system, the structure of the protein the native structure energy (or the minimum energy configuration founded) and the compactness.\
 This project can be used to have a first impact of the behaviour of a protein and can be used to study the transitions to native states of proteins as function of temperature and bounding energy.
 Can be also done different test and comparison, for example seeing the different behaviours of similar proteins when two random adjacent aminoacids are switched.